yukisato/blog/docs/_posts/general/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 +--------------------+
 ```

-### Bind a volume to the MySQL container for persistency
+### Bind a volume to the MySQL container

 As a container is a fragile and temporal environment, you easily lose its data removing the container.
-Let’s test it to exit `docker-compose` and remove all your stopped containers by `docker container prune -f`.
-After that, run `docker-compose up` so you’ll see the same bunch of logs about the first database initialization again.
-It’s time to persistent your data.
-Using a volume feature is the answer to this need.
+Although the MySQL docker image saves its data using volume as default, let’s bind it to the explicitly defined volume for clarity.
 There’re two operations to make use of it:

-It's time to persistetnt your data.
-Using a `volume` feature is the answer for this need.
-There're two operations to make use of it:

 * Create a volume if not exists
 * Bind the volume to `/var/lib/mysql`